 Information on the status of the applications can be obtained from the organising secretariat.

-Sharing Progress in Cancer Care wishes to extend its appreciation to Exact Sciences for having granted its participation and support to the Course.
+Sharing Progress in Cancer Care wishes to extend its appreciation to Exact Sciences and Pfizer for having granted their participation and support to the Course.

 Travel grants are made available on a competitive basis.

 Full applications should be submitted by 29 November 2020 via website www.spcc.net